ilioscio/bethanyWeb/README.md

 ```html
 <a href="https://tithe.ly/give?c=YOURCHURCHID" class="btn btn--give" ...>
 ```
-There are a few Give buttons across the pages — search for `btn--give` to find them all.
+There are a few Give buttons across the pages, search for `btn--give` to find them all.

 ### Updating the YouTube link